prmrdl/XenGuide/sites/prototype/content/Ocean/graphs.md

 ## Benchmarks Graph

 The Benchmarks graph helps you compare the rates you pay for your freight suppliers against the market at large across specific trade lanes or regions.
-Once you've <a href="{{< ref "Introduction/uploading.md" >}}" target="_blank">uploaded your rates</a>, you'll be able to see them plotted against the market average, market low, and market high price benchmarks provided by Xeneta.
+Once you've <a href="{{< ref "Introduction/uploading.md" >}}" target="_blank">uploaded your rates</a>, you'll be able to see them plotted against the <a href="https://support.xeneta.com/hc/en-us/articles/115001532114" target="_blank">market benchmarks</a> provided by Xeneta.

 {{< fig src="../graphs-benchmarks.png" text="The Benchmarks graph." >}}